SubiyaCryolite/jds/README.md

 ```

 ### 1.1.3 Defining Enums
 JdsEnums are an extension of fields.
 However, they are designed for cases where one or more constant values are required.
-Usually these values would be represented by CheckBoxes or RadioButtons in a UI.
+Usually these values would be represented by CheckBoxes, RadioButtons or Combo Boxes in a UI.
 In this example we will define Sex as an enumerated value with the following options (Male, Female, Other).
 First of all we'd have to define a standard fieldEntity of type ENUM_TEXT.
 ```java
 public class Fields